A.D. Vision: Beginnings

-John Ledford, a native of Houston, Texas, started a Japanese video game and video console import business in 1990.
+The origin of A.D.
+Vision can be traced back to the early 1990s, when John Ledford, a native of Houston, Texas, started a Japanese video game and video console import business in 1990.
 He was introduced to anime when he watched My Neighbor Totoro at his friend's suggestion.
 At the time, Matt Greenfield, born in Sacramento, California, ran a local anime club called Anime NASA, which also included classmate David Williams.
 After consulting with Ledford, Greenfield joined him and Williams to found A.D.
 Vision, which officially opened for business on August 17, 1992.
 Ledford contacted Toho about optioning the rights to license Devil Hunter Yohko.
 Shozo Watanabe, the general manager of Toho's Los Angeles office, expressed concern that A.D.
 Vision would not be able to handle the distribution of the film.
 Unable to find another distributor, Toho convinced A.D.
 Vision to license the series.
 That December, Devil Hunter Yohko became the first title to be released by A.D.
 Vision.

 In 2007, Japan's Sojitz announced that Japan Content Investments (JCI), an investment group run by Sojitz, Development Bank of Japan, and film distribution company KlockWorx, planned to contribute money to A.D.
 Vision, in return for equity in the company.
 Ledford was to remain the majority shareholder and CEO.
 JCI subsidiary ARM also planned to contribute money for ADV to use in acquiring new distribution licenses.
 The investment was to ADV Films to raise its output of new anime titles, which had dropped in 2006, back to previous levels or above.
 In return, ADV planned to assist Sojitz with the acquisition of North American and European content for importation into Japan.
 According to ADV, they also reportedly had "big plans" for its manga line.
+In late 2007, ADV would start experimenting with online streaming of its catalog of anime titles when it launched its VOD streaming service Anime Network Online in late 2007 via its Anime Network channel, which was ultimately replaced and succeeded by HIDIVE a decade later.